• Skip to primary navigation

 For the filling:

-• 2 tablespoons BBQ seasoning mix add more to taste, or use BBQ sauce.
-Or simply omit.
+• 2 tablespoons BBQ seasoning mix [add more or less to taste, or use BBQ sauce, or omit]

 • 1 teaspoon paprika